uio-carpentry/organisational/meetings/241011_board-meeting.md

 ## Attendees: FB, RS, DSC/library: EP, MLB

 ### 1. Update on Code Refinery Workshop and Carpentry courses
-Coderefinery was September 10 - 12 and 17-19.
-This was organised on a very short notice by EP and FB.
-The event was announced on UiOs web pages and registered to main organizer, but very few subscribed.
-On a better note; we now have a new contact from Coderefinery UiO,so that we can plan better next time!
-Sabry from USIT is the contact.
-We have to collaborate next time.
-Sabry was eager, next time he can be asked to help if we organize but much earlier.
+The CodeRefinery workshop was held on September 10-12 and 17-19.
+EP and FB attempted to organize a local group at UiO to follow the course together, but the short notice made it challenging.
+The event was announced on UiO’s web pages and sent to the main organizer and announcement list, but there were few sign-ups.
+There were 3 subscribed people, two of whom decided to meet anyway.

-3 subscribed, then 2 after the form closed.
-Senior engineers, and they worked together.
+The contact for CodeRefinery at UiO is Sabry Razick from USIT.
+For future events, we should collaborate with him and start planning earlier.

 Conda and Docker: First time running.
 Some parts were better than others, but overall good.
 Some slides not good, some too small figures etc. not so popular.
 12 subscribed, 9-10 in attendence, which is decent.